-Nadrich & Cohen is actively representing members of the United States Armed Forces who have suffered adverse health effects, including cancer, after being exposed to per- and polyfluoroalkyl substances (PFAS) at military bases.
+Nadrich Accident Injury Lawyers is actively representing members of the United States Armed Forces who have suffered adverse health effects, including cancer, after being exposed to per- and polyfluoroalkyl substances (PFAS) at military bases.

 Over 700 U.S. military bases are confirmed or suspected to be contaminated by PFAS.
 PFAS are often referred to as “forever chemicals” because they persist indefinitely in the environment.